MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Global Parameters (PowerShell Scripts Configuration)

 This page allows for the configuration of PowerShell scripts that will run before and/or after import and/or export operations.
-This provides an opportunity to perform a wide variety of pre-and-post processing actions on your identity user and group records.
+These features provide opportunities to perform a wide variety of pre-and-post processing actions on your identity user and group records.

 The following image is an example of the *Global Parameters* page.